 Washington DC’s oldest city-wide non-profit historic preservation association.
 Founded in 1971 as “Don’t Tear it Down.”
 The mission of DCPL is to preserve, protect, and enhance the historic built environment of Washington, DC, through advocacy and education.

-Internships run for at least 8 weeks.
+Internships run for 8 weeks.
 Dates are flexible.

 How to apply

-Interested applicants may send a cover letter and resume to email@example.com.
+If you are interested, please send your cover letter and resume to email@example.com.